vbacollective/wasabi/docs/API_REFERENCE.md

 ```

 > [!WARNING]
-> In multi-connection scenarios, omitting the handle may silently route calls to the wrong connection.
+> In multi‑connection scenarios, omitting the handle may silently route calls to the wrong connection.
 Always pass handles explicitly when managing more than one connection.

 ### Polling Model

-VBA is a single-threaded language.
+VBA is single‑threaded.
 There is one execution thread shared between your code, the Office runtime, and all Wasabi operations.
 Background threads are not available in the VBA runtime.

-This means Wasabi cannot push messages to your code automatically when they arrive.
-Instead, received data accumulates in internal buffers and is processed when you call one of the receive functions.
+Wasabi cannot push messages to your code automatically.
+Received data accumulates in internal buffers and is processed only when you call one of the receive functions.

 Each call to `WebSocketReceive` or `WebSocketReceiveAll` triggers the following internal sequence:

-1. Calls internal maintenance to check ping intervals and inactivity timeouts
+1. Calls internal maintenance to check ping intervals and inactivity timeouts.
-2. Processes any already-buffered decoded frames
+2. Processes any already‑buffered decoded frames.
-3. Checks the OS socket buffer for available data using `ioctlsocket` with `FIONREAD`
+3. Checks the OS socket buffer for available data using `ioctlsocket` with `FIONREAD`.
-4. If data is available, reads it with `recv`
+4. If data is available, reads it with `recv`.
-5. If TLS is active, passes the raw bytes through `DecryptMessage`
+5. If TLS is active, passes raw bytes through `DecryptMessage`.
-6. Parses WebSocket frames and routes each by opcode
+6. Parses WebSocket frames and routes each by opcode.
-7. Enqueues complete text and binary messages into their respective ring buffers
+7. Enqueues complete text and binary messages into their respective ring buffers.
-8. Returns the oldest queued message
+8. Returns the oldest queued message.

 > [!IMPORTANT]
 > Your code must call a receive function regularly for any of the following to work: message delivery, automatic ping scheduling, inactivity timeout detection, and auto reconnect triggering.

 ### Message Queues and Capacity

-Wasabi uses two separate circular queues per connection, one for text messages and one for binary messages.
+Wasabi uses two separate circular queues per connection: one for text messages and one for binary messages.
 Each has a fixed capacity of 512 entries.

 When a queue reaches capacity, new incoming messages of that type are discarded and a log warning is emitted.